Capital Improvements Projects

 NW Larkspur Street to Camas Meadows Drive Improvements (City Project: S-604)

 The City has retained OTAK, Inc. of Vancouver to perform engineering and land surveying services required to design improvements to NW Larkspur Street, from NW Lake Road north to Camas Meadows Drive.
 Improvements will include one-lane in each direction with a raised island, and a left turn lane at intermittent locations, storm system, sidewalks, signing, street lighting, and other improvements.
 The project is funded by a State Transportation Improvement Board (TIB) Grant, and is scheduled to be constructed in 2018.
-Questions about the project should be directed to Jim Carothers, Engineering Manager at 360-817-7230, or email@example.com, or James Hodges, Project Manager, at 360-817-7234, or firstname.lastname@example.org (updated on April 4, 2017).
+The City is preparing to host an OPEN HOUSE Event for the project to be held at Camas Fire Station #42 in the next two months.
+Questions about the project may be directed to Jim Carothers, Engineering Manager at 360-817-7230 or email@example.com (updated on May 8, 2017)

 NW Brady Road Improvements (City Project: S-587)